nbaggio28/bbq-final-project/README.md

 **Column name:** kredit
 **Variable name:** credit_risk
 **Content:** Has the credit contract been complied with (good) or not (bad) ? (binary)

+## Hypothesis Statement

+As the population age increases their credit status increases.
+ - Null: As age increases Status increases
+ - Alt: As age increases Status reamains the same or decreases

 # Citation Request: